 - First of all, you have to select the right activated carbon for your fish tank.
 There are many types of Activated Carbons available in the market.
 For aquariums though, Bituminous Granular Activated Carbon or GAC is the most suitable one.

-- Make sure that your fish tank is clear of any kind of wastage.
-Because these remains will get attached to the carbon filter, as well as blocking it from functioning.
+- Make sure that your fish tank is clear of any kind of waste.
+Because these remains will get attached to the carbon filter, as well as block it from functioning.
 Therefore, before putting in the carbon, set an automatic filter media to clean the tank water.

 - Activated carbon won’t work in the presence of any nitrogen materials or heavy metals like iron, lead, etc. You can use a water conditioner to remove heavy metals from the tank water.
 This way the active coal filter will work perfectly without any hindrance.

 - The media that will contain the carbon has to be of good quality.
 Don’t forget to use a proper filter bag for your aquarium.
-Mesh filter bags with high flow are useful for holding activated carbon.
-These bags are user friendly and reusable.
+Mesh filter bags with the high flow are useful for holding activated carbon.
+These bags are user-friendly and reusable.

 Take a mesh bag and put the necessary amount of carbon as per your need.
 The tank size is very important for this.
 If the aquarium is big, a large media bag will do fine.
 For a smaller tank, you can take a smaller bag with less activated carbon.